Sequent calculus: Origin of word "sequent"

 The word "sequent" is taken from the word "Sequenz" in Gentzen's 1934 paper.
 Kleene makes the following comment on the translation into English: "Gentzen says 'Sequenz', which we translate as 'sequent', because we have already used 'sequence' for any succession of objects, where the German is 'Folge'."

 Proving logical formulas

 Reduction trees

 Sequent calculus can be seen as a tool for proving formulas in propositional logic, similar to the method of analytic tableaux.
-It gives a series of steps which allows one to reduce the problem of proving a logical formula to simpler and simpler formulas until one arrives at trivial ones.
+It gives a series of steps that allows one to reduce the problem of proving a logical formula to simpler and simpler formulas until one arrives at trivial ones.